PYTHON

 3. Merge the two sorted halves into a single sorted list.

 This process continues until the list is reduced to single-element lists, which are naturally sorted.
+At that point, you’ve reached the base case, and the algorithm can start combining results.

 Here’s a simple version of the merge sort algorithm Python supports using lists: